Energy from moving water

 Hydropower is the largest renewable energy source for electricity generation in the United States.
-In 2014, hydropower accounted for about 6% of total U.S. electricity generation and 48% of generation from all renewables.
+In 2015, hydropower accounted for about 6% of total U.S. electricity generation and 46% of electricity generation from all renewables.

 Because the source of hydroelectric power is water, hydroelectric power plants are usually located on or near a water source.

 Understanding the water cycle is important to understanding hydropower.
 The water cycle has three steps:

 - Solar energy heats water on the surface of rivers, lakes, and oceans, which causes the water to evaporate.

 - Water vapor condenses into clouds and falls as precipitation (rain, snow, etc.).